salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

 <!-- truncate -->
 :::note
-The instructions in this recipe are based on Anypoint Code Builder (ACB).
+The steps in this recipe use Anypoint Code Builder (ACB).
 For instructions using AnyPoint Studio, see [LLM Open Connector + MuleSoft + Cerebras](../cookbook/llm-open-connector-mulesoft-mac.md).
 :::

 ## Prerequisites